jsanon01/tableau/log.md

 ### Introduction

-Tableau Software is an American interactive data visualization software company focused on business intelligence.
-It was founded in 2003 in Mountain View.
+Founded in 2003 in Mountain View, Tableau Software is an American interactive data visualization software company focused on business intelligence.

+Deploy in the cloud, on-premises, or natively integrate with Salesforce CRM.
+Connect to all of your data with fully integrated AI/ML capabilities, governance and data management, visual storytelling and collaboration.  with Tableau.

+### Simply said, Tableau is the world's broadest, deepest analytics platform.

 <!--